migpovrap/dotfiles/README.md

 - [Mathias Bynens](https://mathiasbynens.be/) and [Kevin Suttle](https://kevinsuttle.com/) for their macOS defaults [repositories](https://github.com/kevinSuttle/MacOS-Defaults).
 - [Yann Bertrand](https://yann-bertrand.fr/) for his macOS defaults list and tools [repository](https://github.com/yannbertrand/macos-defaults).
 - [Blacktop](https://blog.blacktop.io) for his amazing tool to manage the lauchpad layout, [lporg](https://github.com/blacktop/lporg).
+- [Jake Hilborn](https://github.com/jakehilborn) for his tool to config the dislay settings from the cli, [displayplacer](https://github.com/jakehilborn/displayplacer).
 - [Inês Costa](https://github.com/inesiscosta) for her dotfiles repository, used as inspiration for some scripts and organization.